paulbradshaw/MED7373-Data-Journalism/README.md

 * Task: Development of data journalism project
 * Reading: [Thinking about maps](http://personalpages.manchester.ac.uk/staff/m.dodge/rethinking_maps_introduction_pageproof.pdf)

-## Week 9: Fetching the haystack, finding the needle: command line and regex
+## Week 9: Fetching the haystack, finding the needle: coding for finding stories

 By the end of this week you should be able to use basic commands in the command line to fetch, find, combine and move data.
 You should also be able to explain how regular expressions (regex) work, and use them to locate and extract information from files.